mongodb/docs-c/source/docs-libmongoc/mongoc_database_aggregate.rst

 Description
 -----------

-This function creates a cursor which sends the aggregate command on the underlying database upon the first call to :symbol:`mongoc_cursor_next()`.
+This function creates a cursor which sends the aggregate command on the underlying database upon the first call to :ref:`mongoc_cursor_next()`.
 For more information on building aggregation pipelines, see `the MongoDB Manual entry on the aggregate command <https://www.mongodb.com/docs/manual/reference/command/aggregate/>`_.
 Note that the pipeline must start with a compatible stage that does not require an underlying collection (e.g. "$currentOp", "$listLocalSessions").

 Read preferences, read and write concern, and collation can be overridden by various sources.
 The highest-priority sources for these options are listed first in the following table.
 In a transaction, read concern and write concern are prohibited in ``opts`` and the read preference must be primary or NULL.
 Write concern is applied from ``opts``, or if ``opts`` has no write concern and the aggregation pipeline includes "$out", the write concern is applied from ``database``.